lsst-dm/dmtn-294/index.rst

 As a result, I expect us to need to write some low-level code of our own to do subimage reads over object stores, though this is not specific to cell-based coadds: we need this for all of our image data products.
 Whether to contribute more general code upstream (probably to Astropy) or focus only on reading the specific files we write ourselves is an important open question; the general solution would be very useful the community, but its scope is unquestionably larger.

-Finally, the WCS of any single cell (or the inner-cell stitched image) will be simple and can be exactly represented in FITS headers (unlike the WCSs of our single-epoch images).
+Finally, the WCS of any single cell (or the inner-cell stitched image; they differ only in an integer offset) will be simple and can be exactly represented in FITS headers (unlike the WCSs of our single-epoch images).
-An additional FITS WCS could be used to describe the position of a single-cell image within a larger grid.
+An additional FITS WCS could be used to describe the position of a single-cell image within a larger grid (this is just an integer offset).
 It is highly desirable that any images we store in our FITS files have both to allow third-party FITS readers to fully interpret them.

 Image Data Layouts